MASTER OF ARTS (MA) IN

 - BCE 540 Orientation to Rehabilitation Counseling

-- BCE 542 Medical, Functional, and Environmental Aspects of Disability I
+- BCE 542 Medical and Psychological Aspects of Disabilities

 - BCE 613 Substance Abuse Counseling